 This page lists events with which English Studies staff and students are directly involved (staff and students should email firstname.lastname@example.org to add an event here).
-To find English related events in Durham or in the local region organised outside of the Department, see our North East English Events newsletter on our blog.
+To find English related events in Durham or in the local region organised outside of the Department, see our North East English Events newsletter.

 Is a Novel JUST a Novel?